Bru-sic/week_01_homework/README.md

     * WordPress
     </details>

-In addition, the [XRP Ledger](https://xrpl.org/software-ecosystem.html) is also used.

 ## Landscape:

 * *What domain of the financial industry is the company in?*
-  Ripple operates in payments, crypto currency and blockchain domains.
+  Ripple operates in the payments, crypto currency and blockchain domains.

 * *What have been the major trends and innovations of this domain over the last 5-10 years?*

-In crypto and blockchain domains, interest has been growing for use of blockchain in applications besides cybercurrency since 2016.
+    In the crypto and blockchain domains, interest has been growing for use of blockchain in applications besides cybercurrency since 2016.
 The trend continues as new use cases emerge, including voting, real estate, fitness tracking, intellectual rights, the internet of things and vaccine distribution.
-In addition, technological barriers were reduced when multiple cloud providers began offering "blockchain as a service".[^TechTarget]
+Multiple cloud providers began offering "blockchain as a service" during the period.[^TechTarget]

     Trends in payments[^RBA2020] over the last 5 to 10 years include:
-  * Faster domestic payments (PAYId, Osko, NPP), facilitating straight through processing
+    * Faster domestic payments (NPP/Osko/PayID), which has facilitated straight through processing
-  * Buy Now Pay Later (BNPL)
+    * Buy Now Pay Later
     * Mobile device tap and go
     * Crypto currencies
-  * Blockchain (for example XRP) as digital currencies and expedited payments
+    * Blockchain (e.g. XRP) as digital currencies and expedited payments
     * A decline in cash transactions in favour of digital

 * *What are the other major companies in this domain?*
    Other blockchain platform companies include[^Gartner]: